 The organ in St George’s Church was rebuilt by the Peragallo Company in 1997.
 Along with expansions and modifications of the existing divisions, a Positif division, trumpet en chamade and a new three-manual console were added.
 The variety of registers in the organ allows considerable flexibility in providing accompaniment for singing, ranging from soloists and plain chant to congregational hymn singing and choir anthems.
 They also permit effective renditions from the traditional to the contemporary.

-The parish choir is the backbone of the music ministry and has continued in its role of maintaining the tradition of Anglican choral music.
+Music is important in the life of St. George’s Church.
 The choir sings at the Choral Eucharist every Sunday, on special feast days including Christmas Eve, Ash Wednesday, Holy Week and Easter.
 Along with our morning worship we present an evensong or two each year, and the whole congregation turns out to celebrate the coming of Christmas at our annual Festival of Lessons and Carols.
 Being part of the choir requires weekly rehearsals from 7:30 to 9:00pm on Thursdays and rehearsals at 9:30am on Sundays.

 Our music ministry has instruments for a bell choir and a steel band, both of which have been active in the past.
 Time has brought changes to these activities; we are currently striving to engage more young people of our parish to participate once more in our music ministry, particularly the junior choir and steel band.